|Chip Color||Chip Value|

 Same as Follow the Queen except high spade in the hole splits the pot.

 Jason's has a variation where the high card of the suit of the last up queen splits the pot.
 That's distinct form the "Jason option" which affects the wild cards when the last up card is a queen.

 Seven card stud.
 High spade in the hole splits the pot.
 If Queen of Spades comes up you re-deal.
 Repeat as necessary.
 No re-ante.
 People who have folded may not rejoin in the new deal.

 Seven card stud.
-3's and 9's are wild.
+If a 3 or a 9 is turned up, then all of the matching cards become wild (and previous wild cards become regular cards).
 Player can buy an extra hole card for 5 B.U. on a 4 face up (a walk).
 High Diamond in the hole splits the pot.